rockhowse/CrowStorm/README.md

 g++ -o crow_storm crow_storm.cpp -std=c++14 -O3 -lboost_system -lboost_thread -lboost_filesystem -lboost_date_time -lpthread -lcurl
 ~~~~

-If this process completes without errors, all the dependencies are comfigured correctly and you should be rdy to start up the crow_storm server!
+If this process completes without errors, all the dependencies are configured correctly and you should be rdy to start up the crow_storm server!

 #### Server Side
 ~~~~